braunjHun/MinesweeperExam/README.md

   GIVEN step to position 2;0
   WHEN drawing the board
   THEN I will see an 1 in 2;0 on the board and the message 1 bombs around your square.

+# User Story #4 ⚠️
+As a player
+I want to mark the bombs expected
+So that I can think on the next cleaning step

+ ## Scenario #1
+  GIVEN a positon [1;0] to mark
+  WHEN drawing the board
+  THEN I will see 1;0 is marked on the board and the message Square flagged as bomb.

+ ## Scenario #2
+  GIVEN two positons [1;0 + 1;1] to mark
+  WHEN drawing the board
+  THEN I will see 1;0 and 1;1 are marked on the board and the message Square flagged as bomb.

+ ## Scenario #3
+  GIVEN a positon [1;0 + 1;1 + 0;1] to mark
+  WHEN drawing the board
+  THEN I will see an 1;0 and 1;1 and 0;1 are marked on the board and the message Square flagged as bomb.